 I have this *radical* idea that all students have a right to a quality dance education that is inclusive, positive, meaningful, and fun.
-Keep reading my blog to follow my dance teacher journey and hear my thoughts on things that may or may not be important!
+Keep reading my blog to follow my dance teacher journey and reflect with my on issues relating to the art of dance.

 Click the button below to learn more about me!